Guild of Saint Luke: Guild rules

 When printmaking arrived, many engravers were from a goldsmithing background and stayed in that guild.
-As that link weakened with the development of printmaking, some painter' guilds accepted engravers or etchers who did not paint as Members, and others did not.
+As that link weakened with the development of printmaking, some painters' guilds accepted engravers or etchers who did not paint as Members, and others did not.
 In London painters on glass had their own separate guild with the glaziers; elsewhere they would be accepted by the painters.

 The rules of the Delft guild have been much puzzled over by art historians seeking to illuminate the undocumented training of Vermeer.
 When he joined the Guild there in 1653, he must have received six years training, according to the local rules.
 In addition, he had to pay a six guilders admission fee, despite the fact that his father was a Guild member (as an art dealer), which would normally have meant only a three guilder fee.
 This appears to mean that his training had not been received in Delft itself.
 Pieter de Hooch on the other hand, as an immigrant to Delft, had to pay twelve guilders in 1655, which he could not afford to pay all at once.

 Another aspect of the Guild rules is illustrated by the dispute between Frans Hals and Judith Leyster in Haarlem.
 Leyster was the second woman in Haarlem to join the Guild, and probably trained with Hals – she was a witness at the baptism of his daughter.
 Some years later, in 1635, she brought a dispute to the Guild complaining that one of her three apprentices had left her workshop after only a few days, and had been accepted into Hals' shop, in breach of Guild rules.
 The Guild had the power to fine members, and after discovering that the apprentice had not been registered with them, fined both artists, and made a ruling on the apprentice's position.